dhellmann/pymotw-3/source/re/index.rst

    :start-after: #end_pymotw_header

-Because the options control the way the entire expression is evaluated or parsed, they should always come at the beginning of the expression.
+Because the options control the way the entire expression is evaluated or parsed, they should always appear at the beginning of the expression.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 're_flags_embedded.py'))